domsinclair/IshmaelPHP-Core/README.md

 - Minimal surface area: prefer clarity over magic so you can understand and control the runtime.

 To explore the framework in action, check out the guides under Documentation.

+The first phase of development is now complete providing what is hopefully a solid, fully tested foundation upon which it can be expanded.

+Expect to see improvements in the database adapters and model creators so that proper foreign key relations and indexes are supported.

+There should be a query builder, possibly even a visual query builder.

+Modules will be enhanced to differentiate between production and development.